-It’s not easy for authors to advertise books in 2020.
+It’s not easy for authors to profitably advertise books in the modern age.
 We’re facing a pandemic, an economic recession, and social unrest.
 The rules change daily, and what worked in advertising last week too often fails today.

 Want to get your books in front of readers?
 It’s hard.
 Advertising through AMS (Amazon Marketing Services) is the quickest, most-efficient method for authors to build their reader base and sell their new releases.
 The problem is, AMS is as frustrating as it is effective with inconsistent reporting, ads which seem to explode or implode without explanation, and conversion rates which are difficult to nail down.

 It’s the latter I’ll focus on in this article.
 CVR (conversion rate) represents the number of clicks it takes before you sell a book.
 Is there a number to hang your hat on?
 Not necessarily.
 Depending on the CPC (cost per click) and the amount of money you earn per sale, a good conversion rate for one person may cause you to lose money, or vice versa.
 But most authors agree a visible conversion rate around 20 (20 clicks per visible order) is a good place to start.